robomq/robomq.io/docs/STOMP.md

 ```javascript
 var Stomp = require("stompjs");
 ```
-The full documentation of this library is at <http://jmesnil.net/stomp-websocket/doc/>.
+The full documentation of this library is at <a href="https://jmesnil.net/stomp-websocket/doc/" target="_blank">https://jmesnil.net/stomp-websocket/doc/</a>.

 ### Producer
-The first thing we need to do is to establish a connection with [robomq.io](http://www.robomq.io) broker.
+The first thing we need to do is to establish a connection with <a href="https://www.robomq.io" target="_blank">RoboMQ.io</a> broker.
 > In STOMP, username is called login and password is called passcode.

-Set the outgoing heartbeat to 60000 milliseconds, so that client will confirm the connectivity with broker; but disable the incoming heartbeat because [robomq.io](http://www.robomq.io) broker won't send heartbeat to client.
+Set the outgoing heartbeat to 60000 milliseconds, so that client will confirm the connectivity with broker; but disable the incoming heartbeat because <a href="https://www.robomq.io" target="_blank">RoboMQ.io</a> broker won't send heartbeat to client.

 ```javascript
 var client = Stomp.overTCP(server, port);